benforster12310/dmxProject/electron/README.md

 # ELECTRON CODE README
 ## This will document what happens in the Electron code

+# Dependencies

+## Here is a list of dependencies that dmxProject uses

+- **SerialPort for NodeJs** - This is used to communicate with the arduino, it's parser is also required but at the present time is not used

+- **Path for NodeJs** - This is used to build filepaths for saving files in directories

+- **Electron IPC** - This is used to communicate between different processes of electron

+# FILES

 > fixtures.json

 fixtures.json is a file that is created in a folder called "dmxProject" which is inside the user's documents folder